AsynchronousAI/cobalt/Examples.md

-# lxx/examples
+# cobalt/examples
-Very useful examples to give you an idea of how to use lxx.
+Very useful examples to give you an idea of how to use cobalt.

-All these examples are in pure lxx with no external libraries or modules, and will work out of the box.
+All these examples are in pure cobalt with no external libraries or modules, and will work out of the box.

 These items are in no particular order, But I will try to keep easier examples at the top.